-Watchdog defends police handling of protest that caused uproar in Britain
+Watchdog defends police handling of vigil that caused uproar in Britain

 Gatherings in Everard’s memory were officially canceled after talks between organizers and police broke down over disagreements about the legality of groups congregating amid lockdown restrictions.

-But on March 13, people began gathering at a bandstand in London’s Clapham Common, a park that Everard may have walked through on her way home.
+But on March 13, people began gathering at a bandstand in London’s Clapham Common, a park Everard may have walked through on her way home.
 Catherine, Duchess of Cambridge, was among the hundreds who came to the park during the day to lay flowers.

 In the report, the inspectors said the scene began to turn around 6 p.m., after the crowd held a minute’s silence.
 That was followed by a “rally, complete with microphones, a public address system, placards and a dense crowd.
 Police made nine arrests as they moved to disperse the crowd,” the report said.